lscardoso/gr-ntsc-rc/README.md

 ### Usage

-open examples/NTSC_Video_5GHz_RX.grc and examples/NTSC_Video_5GHz_TX.grc example flow graph in GNU Radio Companion.
+Open examples/NTSC_Video_5GHz_RX.grc and examples/NTSC_Video_5GHz_TX.grc example flow graph in GNU Radio Companion.

+### Disclaimer

+This code is provided for educational and research uses only.
+The usage of this code is of sole responsability of whoever downloaded it and used it.